ARMmbed/mbed-os-example-client/README.md

 [ERROR] ./atmel-rf-driver/source/NanostackRfPhyAtmel.cpp:18:44: fatal error: nanostack/platform/arm_hal_phy.h: No such file or directory compilation terminated.
 ```

-You are likely having LWIP stack in use with ethernet or WiFi and you have the mesh RF-stacks in the root of this example.
-You need to tell mbed to NOT compile those, please set up a .mbedignore -file to tell mbed not to compile those files.
-Example file has been made available in the configs-folder.
+You probably have the LWIP stack in use with Ethernet or WiFi and you have the mesh RF stacks in the root of this example.
+You need to tell mbed NOT to compile the related files.
+To do that, set up a `.mbedignore` file.
+An example file is available in the `configs` folder.

+This should resolve the issue:

 ```
 cp configs/eth-wifi-mbedignore ./.mbedignore
 ```

-Should resolve the issue.